5.14 Contracts and Procurements

 Chapter 5 - Administration

 Part 1.
 Authority.
-Pursuant to Minnesota Statutes Ch.
-136F.581, the Board of Trustees has authority for purchases and contracts consistent with Minnesota Statutes Ch.
-471.345, the Uniform Municipal Contracting Law, and other pertinent statutes, as well as the authority to utilize any contracting options available to the commissioner of administration under Minnesota Statutes Chapters 16A, 16B and 16C.
-It is the policy of the Board of Trustees that contracts, including real property leases, shall not exceed five years, including renewals, unless otherwise provided for by law or approved by the chancellor or the chancellor's designee.
+Pursuant to Minn.
+Stat. §136F.581, the board has authority for contracts and purchases consistent with Minn.
+Stat. §471.345, the Uniform Municipal Contracting Law, and other pertinent statutes, as well as the authority to utilize any contracting options available to the commissioner of administration under Minn.
+Stat.
+Chapters 16A, 16B and 16C.

 Part 2.
 Responsibilities.
 The state colleges, universities, and system office are responsible for procurement of necessary goods and services and the implementation of contracts that maximize the use of financial resources.

-The system-wide procedures for procurement and contracts shall be consistent with Minnesota Statutes Ch.
-471.345, the Uniform Municipal Contracting Law, as applicable, and in compliance with other pertinent state and federal laws.
+The systemwide procedures for procurement and contracts shall be consistent with Minn.
+Stat. §471.345, the Uniform Municipal Contracting Law, as applicable, and in compliance with other pertinent state and federal laws.
 The procedures shall provide detailed instructions for campus and system implementation.

 Policies and procedures relating to facilities design and construction contracts are addressed in Board Policy 6.5, Capital Program Planning.